sawleen/stocks_analysis/readme.md

 <h1> Analysis of Stocks based on Yahoo Tickers </h1>
 <hr>

-<h4> Description </h4>
+<h3> Description </h3>
 Based on a given table of stocks and their tickers (stocks_map.csv), display a web app showing information on these stocks.
 Viewer can display by sector, or order stocks based on a variety of metrics.
 <hr>

-<h4> How to use </h4>
+<h3> How to use </h3>
 1. User can update "stocks_map.csv" in the data folder to add in the stock names of interest, as well as the stock symbols.
-Sector can be left blank as this will be updated automatically. <br>
+Sector can be left blank as this will be updated automatically.
 2. User can run directly from the terminal, for example, by running the following lines:

 - cd Documents/Leen/Python/stock_analysis